square/kotlinpoet/docs/l-for-literals.md

 ```

 Literals are emitted directly to the output code with no escaping.
 Arguments for literals may be
 strings, primitives, and a few KotlinPoet types described below.
+Literals will have line breaks
+added if the literal is over 100 characters and has whitespace.

  [formatter]: https://developer.android.com/reference/java/util/Formatter.html